tuhaocfs/CMPE-133/README.md

 ## Authors: Dhirtitapa "Risha" Ray, Uyen Nguyen (Team Leader), Brian Albert Redoloza, Yenni Lam
 ### Project Introduction
 Choose Your Own Adventure, or Secret Path Books, are book-based games where the player is the protagonist who chooses which game choice to progress the game.
 In 1969, a lawyer named Edward Packard came up with the concept as a way to tell stories to his children and created the first known Choose Your Own Adventure book called *Sugarcane Island*.
 It wasn't until a decade later when the book finally gained some traction and this genre of storytelling evolved from books to video games.
 Video Games such as "The Stanley Parable" and the "Life is Strange" franchise brought this niche genre into a different industry.
 Simple, text-based approaches are still prominent in web applications and can be found with a simple Google search.
 Our project involves creating a web application for a Choose Your Own Adventure Game that allows the user to save their game data and create an account to do so.
-#### Functional Requirements
+#### Essential / Functional Requirements
-* Allow the user to login and logout of their account at any time
-* Allow the user to create an account and store the credentials in a database
+* The user can create an account
-* Allow the user to play the game in its full potential
+* The user's account is recorded into a database.
+* The user can log in and log out of the game.
-* Allow the user to save their progress at any time and load it at any time
+* The user can save their status on the game and load it.
-#### Nonfunctional Requirements
-* The frontend of the project is written in HTML/CSS and JavaScript.
-* The backend of the project is written in Java
+* The user can play the game through the UI.
+#### Desired / Non-functional Requirements
+* The game has at least two endings.
+* The game's story tells an engaging and interactive story.
+* The game is saved through a String approach via the database.
+* Front End: HTML, CSS, Javascript.
+* Backend: Java.
+* Database: MySQL.
+#### Optional Requirements
+* The user can choose from more than two options during the game.
-* The database will be stored using MySQL
+* The application can allow more than one game to be played.
+* The user can choose their avatars.
-* The game's story is engaging for the user
+* The user can create multiple save files.
 #### More information regarding our requirements and documentation can be found under the folder project-slides
 ### Set-Up
 #### WAMP